Subscribe to get access

-While for some, the challenges of making a transition to a more sustainable way of living lie mostly in changing hard-learned habits, for others, going green is difficult for other reasons.
+I like making green happen.
+While for some, the challenges of making a transition to a more sustainable way of living lie mostly in changing hard-learned habits.
+Yet for others, going or making green happen is difficult for other reasons.

-How can we make green affordable and achievable for everyone?
-What are the implications of failing to consider the unintended impacts of green projects, some of which aren’t always positive?
-Are there ways to implement sustainable practices in day-to-day living that are realistic for those who can’t always make the greener choice because it’s not the best financial option?
+What are the implications of failing to consider the unintended impacts of green projects.
+I mean some of which aren’t always positive?
+Are there ways to implement sustainable practices in day-to-day living.
+Those that are realistic for those who can’t always make the greener choice.
+I mean because it’s not the best financial option?

-These are some of the questions we’re trying to answer in order to make sustainability sustainable for people from all economic backgrounds.
+These are some of the questions we’re trying to answer.
+All most importantly in order to make sustainability sustainable for people from all economic backgrounds.

 Even the most well-intentioned, progressive movements sometimes have unintended negative consequences.
-When you picture neighborhood improvements like upgraded public transportation options, increased green space, or an added bike lane, it might be hard to see the downsides.
+When you picture neighborhood improvements like upgraded public transportation options.
+Also increased green space, or an added bike lane, it might be hard to see the downsides.